syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/textbox/how-to/set-the-rounded-corner.md

 # Set the rounded corner

-To render the TextBox with rounded corners, add the `e-corner` class to the [CssClass](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.inputs.textbox.html#Syncfusion_EJ2_Inputs_TextBox_CssClass) property.
+Render the TextBox with rounded corner by adding the `e-corner` class to the [CssClass](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.inputs.textbox.html#Syncfusion_EJ2_Inputs_TextBox_CssClass) property of the TextBoxComponent.

 {% if page.publishingplatform == "aspnet-core" %}